 What is the risk of significant weakness?
 What arrangements did this impact?
 What did we do?
 We have identified the exit from EQUIP as a risk of significant weakness.
-Financial sustainability - How the PCC/CC ensures that it identifies all the significant financial pressures that are relevant to its short and medium term plans and builds into these.
-We reviewed how the PCC/CC had identified and recorded the financial implications of the exit from EQUIP, including a review of the Medium Term Financial Plan.
-Governance - How the PCC/CC ensures effective processes and systems are in place to ensure budgetary control: to communicate relevant, accurate and timely management information; supports its statutory financial reporting requirements; and ensures corrective action is taken where needed.
-We reviewed evidence of the minutes of various meetings to show that the PCC/CC has in place the arrangements we would expect in order for them to make an informed decision about exiting EQUIP.
+Financial sustainability - How the Authority ensures that it identifies all the significant financial pressures that are relevant to its short and medium term plans and builds into these.
+We reviewed how the Authority had identified and recorded the financial implications of pulling out of EQUIP, including a review of the Medium Term Financial Plan.
+Governance - How the Authority ensures effective processes and systems are in place to ensure budgetary control: to communicate relevant, accurate and timely management information; supports its statutory financial reporting requirements; and ensures corrective action is taken where needed.
+We reviewed evidence of the minutes of various meetings to show that the Authority has in place the arrangements we would expect in order for them to make an informed decision about exiting EQUIP.